Mahdidrm/GPU/README.md

-# Installing GPU for Python on Windows 10
+# Installing GPU for Python on Windows 10 (the update part is at the end of this page)

 Are you looking for a quick, convenient, and easy way to use #GPU on your Python often?
 Here is a complete and simple explanatory way to do it!